dododas/bootstrap-demo-matlab/README.md

 end
 ```

 This time, each column of `bootIndices` is an independent resampling of the vector `1:length(residuals)`.
-We then use these indices to generate  Therefore, each column of `Bbootstrap` is an independent bootstrap dataset.
-We fit each of these bootstrap datasets and collect the parameter estimates in the matrix `betaBoot`.
-These independent estimates make up the bootstrap distributions of the two parameters.
-The following plot shows these distributions, together with their 95% confidence intervals:
+We then use these indices to resample the residuals.
+Each column of `bootResiduals` is one such bootstrap sample.
+As before, we add these residuals to the model prediction to generate bootstrap datasets.
+Thus, each column of `Bbootstrap` is a single bootstrap dataset.
+We fit each of these bootstrap datasets to our model and collect the parameter estimates in the matrix `betaBoot`.
+These estimates make up the bootstrap distributions of the two parameters plotted below.
+The vertical red lines show the 95% confidence interval for each parameter.

 ![](plots/sim-bootstrap-distr.png)

-The confidence intervals are estimated by:
+The confidence intervals are computed using percentiles:
 ``` matlab
 % Estimate bootstrap confidence intervals
 %Estimación del Intervalo de Confianza del 95%